Classification of five-dimensional symmetric Leibniz algebras: Classification of five-dimensional solvable symmetric Leibniz algebras

 \section{Classification of five-dimensional solvable symmetric Leibniz algebras}

 Now we give the classification of five-dimensional solvable symmetric Leibniz algebras.
 Since the list of $5$-dimensional nilpotent symmetric Leibniz algebras is given in \cite{Alvarez}, we reduce our attention to the classification of $5$-dimensional non-nilpotent solvable symmetric Leibniz algebras.
-For this purpose we use the fact that any symmetric Leibniz algebras can be constructed by Lie algebras with non-zero center.
+For this purpose we use the fact that any symmetric Leibniz algebra can be constructed by Lie algebra with non-zero center.

-In this section we use the term just solvable symmetric Leibniz algebra, instead of non-nilpotent, non-split, non-Lie solvable symmetric Leibniz algebra.
+In this section, we use the term just solvable symmetric Leibniz algebra, instead of non-nilpotent, non-split, non-Lie solvable symmetric Leibniz algebra.